Wake‑on‑LAN proxies wake up remote PCs without using directed broadcasts.

 Optimization

-During the network analysis, care is taken to optimize the number of WOL proxies to a minimum.
+During the network analysis, care is taken to minimise the number of WOL proxies.
 This is achieved by detecting redundant subnets.

 Example:

-Network A is recognized as redundant and no WOL proxy is generated for it, as all clients can also be reached from network B.
+Network A is recognised as redundant, so no WOL proxy is generated for it because all clients can also be reached from network B.

-Computer R1 would be selected here because, as a WOL proxy, it can serve all three network segments:
+Conversely, the system seeks computers that can serve multiple subnets.
+For example, Computer R1 would be selected because, as a WOL proxy, it can serve all three network segments:

 Reliability

-If a WOL proxy PC fails, the Auto Shutdown Manager server tries to find another currently running PC in the target network segment and promote it as a temporary WOL proxy.
-If the original WOL proxy PC does not respond for a certain period of time, it will automatically be replaced by the next best candidate.
-This guarantees a seamless and reliable WOL infrastructure without any administrative effort
+If a WOL proxy PC fails, the Auto Shutdown Manager server searches for another currently running PC in the target network segment and promotes it to a temporary WOL proxy.
+If the original proxy does not respond for a specified period, it is automatically replaced by the next best candidate.
+This guarantees a seamless and reliable WOL infrastructure with no administrative effort.

 Here you can find some more technical details and examples for Directed Broadcasts and for WOL Proxies.